Adding controls to options

 Before you begin:

-You can use a redaction control with topics that use an Avro schema, and for topics without a schema that have JSON formatted messages only.
-This is because the Event Gateway needs to know the schema and how the data in the topic is encoded.
-For this reason, you must ensure that:
+You can use a redaction control with event sources that use an Avro schema, and for event sources without a schema that have JSON-formatted messages only.
+In addition to the schema, the Event Gateway also requires information about how the data in the event source is encoded.

-• For topics with an Avro schema:
+• For event sources with an Avro schema:

-• For topics without a schema:
+• For event sources without a schema:

 Steps: